Ket3r/script-server-wiki/Script-config.md

 If `no_value` is set to true, then the `type` is ignored and always is boolean
 For detail description of each type and its supported properties see the section after properties description.

-_Allowed values_: int, list, text, file_upload, multiselect, server_file, ip, ip4, ip6
+_Allowed values_: int, list, editable_list, text, file_upload, multiselect, server_file, ip, ip4, ip6
 _Required_: no
 _Type_: string
 _Default_: "text"